Kfirco12/Mifalot/README.md

 We develope a web app for Mifalot's managment.</br>
 The main goal - Increasing the documentation and the communication between the coaches and the managment.

-The app suppose to enable the managment track the attendance of Mifalot's students, send push notifications about activities, and share trainings' experience.<br/>
+The app suppose to enable the managment track the attendance of Mifalot's students, send push notifications about activities, and share trainings' experience.

 This app suppose to be first of kind in the world of education through sport, and we would make it work perfectly.

 (See also: Recommended [checklist](https://github.com/ddbeck/readme-checklist/blob/master/checklist.md) for a README)